CodeWizardsDev/wizard-notify/wiki/README.md

 ## <p class=glow>Modifying Icons</p> <a name = "icon"></a>

-- You are able to modify the icons size of them!
+- Adjust the size of the icons!

-1. <p>Find the following codes in the config.lua file for adjusting the logo Size</p>
+1. Find the following code in the `config.lua` file to adjust the logo size:

     ```lua
     Cfg.ImageSize = '24px'